Don’t stop till you get to the top!

 Once you get back to the bottom of the hill, turn around and head right back up again at the same hard effort for 60 seconds.
 Pay close attention to your form as the workout progresses and you start to fatigue.
 Shorten your stride, get up on your forefoot, lift your knees and drive your arms.
 You should have the sensation of being pulled up the hill.
 When you hit the 60-second mark, turn around, jog back down to the start, and do it all over again, this time going up the hill for 90 seconds.

 After jogging back down the hill upon completion of the 90-second repeat, head back up the hill for 2 minutes at the same effort and pat yourself on the back when you reach the top.
 You’ve finished the first set.

 A completed set gives you 5 minutes worth of running uphill at an effort you should be able to maintain for a 5K race.
 For a beginning runner or someone just getting back into harder workouts after a lengthy layoff, this might be plenty of work the first time out.
 For more advanced runners looking to build some early-season strength, 2 to 3 sets (10-15 minutes of uphill running) is more like it.
 If you’re feeling overly ambitious, try a fourth set, but for most three will be more than enough.
 This is a tough session!

 One variation of this workout is to shorten the length of each uphill rep (e.g. start with 15 seconds, work your way up to a minute) or find a hill with multiple twists and turns and forget about running up and down for set amounts of time.
 Simply run hard to the first turn and jog back down.
 Do the same to the next turn and continue proceeding in this manner until you reach the top of the hill.
 Adjust your effort level for the uphill runs based on the length of the hill and the number of sets you’re hoping to complete.
-In general, I suggest aiming for 10-15 minutes of uphill running at a solid effort.
+In general, I suggest aiming for 10-15 minutes of uphill running at a strong effort.